 - organises a European Culture Forum every two years to bring together stakeholders and decision-makers to discuss key issues;

 - develops a framework for more dialogue both within the sector and between the Commission and stakeholders about culture.

 What has been achieved so far?

-To date, the Commission has sucessfully organised three Culture Forums since 2009, and has regulary met and discussed with stakeholders, in various contexts.
+The Commission has successfully organised three European Culture Forums since 2009, and has regularly met and discussed with stakeholders, in various contexts.
 From 2008 to 2013, the Structured Dialogue included recurrent exchanges with three ad hoc platforms:

 What are the next steps?

 Dialogue with the culture sector will continue to be supported by the Creative Europe programme, where opportunities exist for projects, networks, and platforms in the culture sector.

 The next themes addressed by the Voices of culture Dialogue are:

 Audience Development via Digital Means (October 2015); (Report of preliminary Brainstorming available here)